 Most tech disruptors emerge from slick Silicon Valley pitches or dorm room coding sessions fueled by ramen.

 Penpot's story starts somewhere different: inside Kaleidos, a tech cooperative based in Spain.
+This wasn't about chasing venture capital from day one.

 It began with a team of developers and designers who used existing tools, felt the constraints of closed ecosystems, and asked a powerful question: "Couldn't design software be built with its community, open to everyone, and free from corporate lock-in?"